FridleyLab/Introduction-to-R/README.md

 ## Setup

-The course will be hosted through ….
+The course will be hosted through Zoom with video recordings posted on Ponopto after.
+Links to recorded lectures will be emailed out after class.

 <!--
 * When you're done, put a green post-it on your computer.